Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Introduction

-The large statistics of clusters that will be provided by \Euclid~\citep[][]{2011arXiv1110.3193L} cluster survey require a high-precision calibration of the HMF, so that uncertainties on this theory-predicted quantity do not represent the limiting factor in the precision achievable by the cluster survey~\citep[see][]{Euclid:2019bue}.
-In \cite{Euclid:2022dbc}, we used a large set of $N$-body simulations to derive an analytical, cosmology-dependent expression for the HMF that meets the required precision of $\simeq 1$ percent.
-In this paper, we extend the results of our previous work to account for baryonic effects.
-Our goal is thus to reach a one percent accuracy on the baryonic impact description, to match the \textit{Euclid} requirements to fully exploit the cosmological constraining power of the \textit{Euclid} cluster survey~\citep{Sartoris:2015aga}.
+The large statistics of clusters that will be provided by the \Euclid~\citep[][]{2011arXiv1110.3193L} cluster survey require a high-precision calibration of the HMF, so that uncertainties on this theory-predicted quantity do not represent a limiting factor in the precision achievable by the cluster survey~\citep[see][]{Euclid:2019bue}.
+In \cite{Euclid:2022dbc}, we used a large set of $N$-body simulations to derive an analytical, cosmology-dependent expression for the HMF that meets the required precision of $\simeq 1$ \%.
+In the present paper, we extend the results of our previous work to account for baryonic effects.
+Our goal is therefore to reach a 1\%\ accuracy on the baryonic impact description in order to match the \Euclid requirements and allow optimum exploitation of the cosmological constraining power of the \Euclid cluster survey~\citep{Sartoris:2015aga}.

 This paper is organized as follows: we outline the methodology used in this paper in Sect.~\ref{sec:methodology}.
-In Sect.~\ref{sec:results}, we present the findings from the simulations and the performance of the baryonic correction model.
-In Sect.~\ref{sec:euclid}, we assess the impact of our model in a forecast \Euclid cluster count analysis.
-Final remarks are made in Sect.~\ref{sec:conclusions}.
+In Sect.~\ref{sec:results}, we present our findings from the simulations and the performance of the baryonic correction model.
+In Sect.~\ref{sec:euclid}, we assess the impact of our model in a forecast \Euclid cluster-count analysis.
+Some final remarks are provided in Sect.~\ref{sec:conclusions}.
 Lastly, in Appendix~\ref{app:content}, we study the baryonic content in different simulations.